-Professor Sandra Kentish is Head of the Department of Chemical and Biomolecular Engineering at The University of Melbourne.
+Professor Sandra Kentish is Head of the School of Chemical and Biomedical Engineering at The University of Melbourne.
 She is also an invited Professor at the Centre for Water, Earth and the Environment within the Institut National de la Recherche Scientifique (INRS) in Canada.

-Before commencing an academic career, Professor Kentish spent nine years in industry, with positions in Exxon Mobil, Kodak Australasia and Kimberly Clark Australia.
+Before commencing an academic career, Professor Kentish spent nine years in industry, with positions in Altona Petrochemical Company, Kodak Australasia and Kimberly Clark Australia.